atanu-dip/maritime-cas-verification/README.md

 # Acknowledgements

-The initial idea for this project - adapting scenario description language to maritime collision avoidance - originated and supervised within DNV's Research and Development unit.
+The initial idea for this project - adapting scenario description language to maritime collision avoidance - originated within DNV's Research and Development unit.